 [9 and heading.
 Repealed in Gazette 10 Jan 1975 p.
 51.]

-4 — Declaration on originating summons
+Division 4 — Declaration on originating summons

+[Heading inserted in Gazette 22 Feb 2008 p.
+638.]

 10. Construction of written instruments

 Any person claiming to be interested under a deed, will, or other written instrument, may apply by originating summons for the determination of any question of construction arising under the instrument, and for a declaration of the rights of the persons interested.